alsa-project/libhinawa/README.rst

 - gtk3 - PyGObject is required.
 - gtk4 - PyGObject is required.
 - qt5 - PyQt5 is required.
+- read-quadlet - demonstration to read quadlet data from node in IEEE 1394 bus

 Example of Python3 with PyGobject
 =================================